 Committee of Fifty

 A subcommittee was headed by faculty from Harvard and Clark University.
 It was led by Dr. John S. Billings.
 The study group found the Hunt-WCTU program of temperance instruction seriously defective.
 The committee contended that children should not be taught and forced to learn false “facts.”
-Indeed, they would later find them to be incorrect.
-This instructional approach was seen as inappropriate and doomed to backfire.
+Indeed, they would later find them to be false.
+This approach was seen as inappropriate and doomed to backfire.

 The Hunt-approved textbooks made such unqualified assertions as “Alcohol is a colorless liquid poison.”
 This clearly taught false impression that alcohol is poison in any amount.
 And also that it’s always harmful.38